adonisjs/legacy-docs/3.0/authentication.md

 #### attempt(uid, password)

-Attempt to login a user using the uid and password.
+Attempt to log in a user using the uid and password.
 It will throw an error if unable to find the user or if password mismatch.

 ```javascript
 yield request.auth.attempt(uid, password)